Directed by

 Haunted by his past actions and memories, Bob's life comes to a tragic end when he is shot dead by Edward O'Kelley in his saloon in Creede, Colorado.
 O'Kelley receives a life sentence for the murder but finds himself pardoned a decade later.

-Meet the characters that bring The Assassination of Jesse James by the Coward Robert Ford (2007) to life.
-Dive into detailed profiles of the cast and their roles, exploring their motivations, relationships, and arcs within the story.
+Explore all characters from The Assassination of Jesse James by the Coward Robert Ford (2007).
+Get detailed profiles with their roles, arcs, and key relationships explained.

 Robert 'Bob' Ford (Casey Affleck)